Academic Catalog 2024-2025

 Instructions to submit an appeal and additional information can be found on the California Residency for Tuition Purposes website.

 Appeals via email, fax and U.S. mail will not be accepted.
-A student with a document disability who requests an accommodation to submit an appeal through the California State University (CSU) website should contact Student Affairs and Enrollment Management at residencyappeals@calstate.edu.
+A student with a document disability who requests an accommodation to submit an appeal through the California State University (CSU) website should contact Student Affairs and Enrollment Management at https://www.calstate.edu/apply/california-residency-for-tuition-purposes/Pages/filing-a-residency-appeal.aspx.

-The office of the Chancellor will either decide the appeal or send the matter back to the university for further review.
+The Office of the Chancellor will either decide the appeal or send the matter back to the university for further review.

 A student incorrectly classified as a resident or incorrectly granted an exception from nonresident tuition is subject to reclassification as a nonresident or withdrawal of the exception and subject to payment of nonresident tuition in arrears.
 If incorrect classification results from false or concealed facts, the student may also be subject to discipline pursuant to Section 41301 of Title 5 of the California Code of Regulations.
 A student previously classified as a resident or previously granted an exception is required to immediately notify the Office of Admissions if the student has reason to believe that the student no longer qualifies as a resident or no longer meets the criteria for an exception.